Kebbrokk/Obsidian-Spotify-Playback/README.md

 # FAQ
 - How often are updates?
-    - Mostly they'll be posted through the week, as I long hours on the weekend.
+    - Mostly they'll be posted through the week, as I work long hours on the weekend.
 Each update will probably have a test phase before I push it to the live branch.
 - How often does this API refresh?
     - Spotify limits the refresh to 1 hour.
 This app automatically refreshes the token needed.
 - Why does my album art take longer to reset when a new track plays?